-Meadows slam, Richards’ gem carries Rays past Orioles 7-1
+Meadows slam, Richards’ gem carry Rays past Orioles 7-1

 TRAINER’S ROOM

 Rays: OF Avisail Garcia (right oblique strain) could be activated off the injured list Saturday, the first day he’s eligible to return.
 He played one rehab game with Triple-A Durham and was in the Rays clubhouse Friday. … LHP Anthony Banda, who’s been sidelined all season while recovering from Tommy John surgery, was activated from the 60-day IL and optioned to Durham.
-Manager Kevin Cash hopes Banda and RHP José De León, who was been with Durham since mid-August, might help down the stretch.
+Cash hopes Banda and RHP José De León, who was been with Durham since mid-August, might help down the stretch.

 Orioles: RHP Shawn Armstrong (forearm strain) was placed on the 10-day IL, retroactive to Aug.
 22, and recalled RHP Dillon Tate from Triple-A Norfolk. … OF Dwight Smith Jr. has dealt with several injuries this season, and now he must bide his time in Norfolk.
 “Stay down there, get a few more ABs and come up here shortly,” Hyde said.